Princeton-CDH/lenape-timetree/content/leaves/regis-pecos-cochiti.md

 title: Regis Pecos (Cochiti)
 ---

-1970 Regis Pecos (Cochiti Pueblo) graduates from Princeton, later becoming first Native American to serve as a Princeton trustee
+1970 Regis Pecos (Cochiti Pueblo) graduates from Princeton, later becoming first Native American to serve as a Princeton trustee in 1997.